misterfish/stick/README.md

 important to specify this.

-`.push` and `.unshift`, both methods of `Array.prototype`, expect exactly one argument, hence `side1` in both caes.
+`.push` and `.unshift`, both methods of `Array.prototype`, expect exactly one argument, hence `side1` in both cases.

 	; [2, 3, 4]
 	| push (5)